Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Las Vegas and its opponents have scored at least 44.5 points only twice this year.
+- Las Vegas has combined with its opponents to score more than 44.5 points just twice this season.

-- Chicago's games have gone over 44.5 points in only one opportunity this season.
+- Chicago's games have gone over 44.5 points in just one opportunity this season.

 - Sunday's total is 2.5 points higher than the combined 42 PPG average of the two teams.

-- These two squads surrender a combined 47.8 points per game, 3.3 more than this contest's over/under.
+- The 47.8 points per game these two squads have allowed to opponents this season are 3.3 more than the 44.5 total in this contest.

-- The average total in Raiders games this season is 48.5, 4.0 points more than Sunday's over/under of 44.5.
+- Raiders games this season feature an average total of 48.5 points, a number 4.0 points higher than Sunday's over/under.

-- The 44.4 PPG average total in Bears games this season is 0.1 points fewer than this game's over/under.
+- The 44.5 total in this game is 0.1 points above the 44.4 average total in Bears games this season.

 Raiders stats and trends